 I’ve been blessed to cross paths with several important yoga teachers in the past 20 years; who probably don’t know their impact.
 David Seborer was a kind, soft-spoken and empathetic and my first yoga teacher at the now defunct Westlake Club on Queen Anne.
-In lieu of drinking at the Tractor Tavern with my friends, I took his class every Friday night for a year.
+In lieu of drinking at the Tractor Tavern with my friends, I took his class and was asleep by 10 every Friday night for a year.
 He showed me it was possible to be a soft place to land and boundaried at the same time.

-Judith Hanson Lasater saw me, showed me empathy and taught me how to offer empathy.
+Judith Lasater saw me, showed me empathy and taught me how to offer empathy.
 Up til meeting Judith, I didn’t even know what empathy was.
 I was motherless, and she felt like one.
 My work with Judith helped me start to know myself and my heart’s needs better and recognize how to help others.

-These days, though, I’m curious about disruptors in the wellness industry, although none of them are attractive enough to pay much attention to, let alone study with.
+These days, I’m curious about disruptors in the wellness industry, although none of them are attractive enough to pay much attention to, let alone study with.

 I opened Twist Yoga in 2009, after I’d been teaching for a decade.